crimist/RORCheat/README.md

 # RORCheat
-Risk Of Rain Cheat

-Risk of rain cheat I made.
+An external C# Risk of Rain cheat I made.

-First cheat I'd ever made so I know it's bad.
+First time using Windows API so I know it's bad.

-I'm better now.